alirezajaberirad/Machine-Language-and-Assembly/README.md

 In this piece of code, the number of bits that are 1 in rax register will be counted and stored in bl register.
 ### Counting 1 Bits++ (countOneM)
 This code counts the number of bits that are 1 in the memory from the address that is stored in rsi register to the address that is stored in rdi register.
 Ultimately, the result will be stored in rax register.

+## Calculator
+This project is a simple calculator that can execute 4 main mathematical operations.
+The multiplication and division is considered that is not available, so it is done by repetitive series of addition and subtraction.
+Also, you can continue the calculation for as long as you want by entering new lines of mathematical expressions, one after another until you or the computer gets tired.